 Ciao!
 My name is Ivana and I am a teacher of Italian as a Second Language.
 After my BA in Foreign Languages (I speak English, French and Spanish), I earned the DITALS certificate, which provided me with a specialization in teaching Italian to foreigners.
 I’m currently teaching in the Italian public school and collaborating with different Italian language teaching organizations in Italy.
 Since 2016, I also began working as an educator to train Italian teachers, both in the public and private sector.
 In my lessons I use the communicative approach, which is based on real-life situations.
 When I teach, my topics are always different and interesting.
 It’s really difficult for one of my students to get bored!
 In addition to my job (that I love!), I am passionate about traveling, cooking, reading novels, and belly dancing.

 Ciao a tutti!
-My name is Giulia and I’m an Italian native speaker and professional teacher.
-I’m currently working as a teacher of English Second Language (ESL) in a public school in Italy and as a teacher of Italian as Foreign/Second Language (LS/L2) for various private schools and associations, both online and in person.
+My name is Giulia, I'm an Italian native speaker and a professional teacher of Italian as a Foreign/Second Language (LS/L2).
 I live in Northern Italy, in the Reggio Emilia region.
-I started teaching Italian LS/L2 in 2014 as a volunteer and since then I never stopped: to my own surprise, teaching has become a real passion for me!
-I like teaching because I learn, I can use my creativity, I never get bored, and I find it very challenging.
-To become a professional teacher, I earned the following certifications: -DITALS II University of Siena, Italy -DI.L.IT INTERNATIONAL HOUSE Rome, Italy -CELI Oral Examiner, University of Perugia, Italy When I teach, I use the communicative approach and authentic materials, which usually make the learning process engaging, realistic, and motivating for students.
+I am currently teaching Italian for various private schools and institutions, both online and in person.
+I started teaching Italian LS/L2 in 2014 as a volunteer and since then I never stopped.
+In order to be able to teach Italian professionally, I earned the following certifications: DITALS II at the University of Siena (Italy).
+DI.L.IT INTERNATIONAL HOUSE (Rome, Italy) and CELI Oral Examiner (University of Perugia, Italy).
+When I teach, I use the communicative approach and authentic materials, which make the learning process engaging, realistic, and motivating for students.
 Besides Italian, I speak English, German, French and Spanish.
-When I’m not teaching, I love reading, hanging out with friends, watching films or TV series, walking in nature and, above all, I adore travelling, getting to know new cultures, food, and languages!!
+When I am not teaching, I love reading, hanging out with friends, watching films and TV series, walking in nature and, above all, I adore travelling, getting to know other cultures, food and learning languages!!

 How to learn italian online